evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 layout:     post
 title:      Sentiment of the City
 date:       2018-01-02
-summary:    Analyzing how mayors use sentiment in State of the City speeches
+summary:    Analyzing the sentiment of 2017 State of the City speeches
 categories: sotc
 ---

-Sentiment analysis is common way to assess emotion in text.
-Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/) while medical researchers have used it to [evaluate patient satisfaction](http://www.jmir.org/2013/11/e239/).
-In the political science, researchers have used sentiment analysis to assess the [tenor of parliamentary debate](https://link.springer.com/chapter/10.1007/978-3-319-06826-8_4) and measure [response](https://www.aclweb.org/anthology/P/P12/P12-3.pdf#page=127) to State of the Union speeches on Twitter.
+Sentiment analysis is common way to evaluate emotion in text.
+Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/), medical researchers use it to [evaluate patient satisfaction](http://www.jmir.org/2013/11/e239/) and political sciencist have used it to assess the [tenor of parliamentary debate](https://link.springer.com/chapter/10.1007/978-3-319-06826-8_4) and measure [response](https://www.aclweb.org/anthology/P/P12/P12-3.pdf#page=127) to State of the Union speeches on Twitter.

-I wanted to use this technique and my [State of the City corpus](https://github.com/etachov/state_of_the_city) to answer two questions:
+Today, I'll apply this technique to my [State of the City corpus](https://github.com/etachov/state_of_the_city) to answer two questions:

-1. In 2017, which mayors gave the most positive and negative speeches?
+1. In 2017, which mayors gave the most positive and negative State of the City speech?
 2. How does sentiment change over the course of a speech?
 Can we identify clear positive or negative sections?

 If you're just interested in the answers, scroll down to the charts below.
 If you're interested in the methodology, here's the R code: